GovStackWorkingGroup/bb-consent/spec/9-workflows.md

 ## 9.1 Universal Consent Workflows

 The Workflow Building Block triggers the need for consent as part of the general business flow.
 The assumption is that a consenting process never exists outside of a purposeful comprehensive business process.
 Hence, it is important to define and control the data processing activities as part of a holistic data service.
 This section lays out key universal consent workflows that can be re-used within the various use cases ([see Workflow Building Block](https://govstack.gitbook.io/bb-workflow/v/workflow-1.0/)).
-This enforces the best practices for organisations to adhere to personal data processing standards in any given context and jurisdiction.
+This enforces the best practices for organisations to adhere to Personal Data processing standards in any given context and jurisdiction.
 In these sequences, we have removed the Digital Registries Building Block in the sequence for simplicity.
 It will store all persistent consent data.

 ### 9.1.1 Consenting at initial registration (Pre-registration) using a centralised ID system